-“Definiteness of purpose is the starting point of all achievement” – W. Clement Stone
+“Purpose is the starting point of all achievement” – W. Clement Stone

 We shift the way people experience life.